-Areas from 2019 - 2021 development planning will continue, with professional development, and intelligent management of academy finances, thus ensuring that learning is well resourced, and teaching is grounded in high quality training.
+Areas from 2019 - 2021 development planning continue, with professional development, and intelligent management of academy finances, thus ensuring that learning is well resourced, and teaching is grounded in high quality training.

 In addition, we continue with learning and curriculum development.
 We aim to develop a passion for learning and build our vision for learning and teaching through the Trivium (Grammar, Dialectic and Rhetoric).
 This is the bedrock of our philosophy for learning and teaching.
-Our journey to success and maintaining our outstanding status necessitates full curricula review and robust quality assurance processes, along with greater sharpness and efficiencies in the machine of the school - the systems.
+Our journey to success and maintaining our outstanding status necessitate a full curriculum review and robust quality assurance processes in 2021, along with greater sharpness and efficiencies in the machine of the school - the systems.
+In September 2022, leaders feel that effective and efficient quality assurance systems are in place and that the curriculum has undergone a thorough review process with key learnings and improvement areas now being addressed.